Shivanikinagi/Flux/docs/GETTING_STARTED.md

-# ChatterPay - Step by Step Setup Guide
+# Flux - Step by Step Setup Guide

-This guide will walk you through setting up ChatterPay from scratch.
+This guide will walk you through setting up Flux from scratch.

 ---